 - 1. Describe the chemistry of the major and minor food components; - 2.
 Explain how the structures of these components affect their functional properties; - 3.
 Discuss the chemical changes and interactions in foods during processing and storage; - 4.
-Explain how these changes affect the texture, colour, flavour, stability, and nutritive qualities of the food; - 5.
-Assess the sources of undesirable components in foods, and evaluate their effects on health; - Design methods and techniques to reduce/eliminate undesirable food 6. components from the diet; - 7.
-Propose appropriate analytical methods for analysis of food components.
+Explain how these changes affect the texture, colour, flavour, stability, and nutritive qualities of the food; - Assess the sources of undesirable components in foods, and evaluate their effects on health; - Design methods and techniques to reduce/eliminate undesirable food components from the diet; - Propose appropriate analytical methods for analysis of food components.

 - 1. Water

 - 2. Carbohydrates

 - 3. Proteins

 - 4. Enzymes

 - 5. Lipids

-- Vitamins and Minerals 6.
+- 6. Vitamins and Minerals

 - 7. Colourants

-- Flavours 8.
+- 8. Flavours

 - 9. Food Additives

 - 10. Undesirables in Foods (Toxicants and Contaminants)

 - 11. Dispersed Systems

-٠ Course work 40%
+• Course work 4 0%

 0 Two Course tests 20%

 0 One Term Paper 15%

 0 One Presentation 5%

-٠ Final E xam 60 %
+• Final E xam 6 0%

-• 3- hour final written exam
+3- hour final written exam

-- hour final written exam